How To Generate A Windows 10 Performance Test Report

 event trace providers

 To use your new set, click under the ”User Defined” options to see your recently created data set.
 Right-click it and select ”Start”.
 You can let it run for as long as you want (although it’s best to give it at least a minute).
-Once you feel the performance has been fully tested, right-click on your data set and select ”Stop”.
+Once you feel the performance has been thoroughly tested, right-click on your current data set and select ”Stop”.

 You can analyze the test by simply clicking on “Reports”.
 However, you now need to click on “User Defined”, which will allow you to thoroughly examine the detailed report.